Buffalo Bill (The Silence of the Lambs): Modus operandi

 Gumb's modus operandi is to approach a woman while pretending to be injured, ask for help, then knock her out in a surprise attack and kidnap her.
 He takes her to his house and leaves her in a well in his basement, where he starves her until her skin is loose enough to easily remove.
 In the first two cases, he leads the victims upstairs, slips nooses around their necks and pushes them from the stairs, strangling them.
-He then skins parts of their body (a different section on each victim), and then dumps each body into a different river, destroying any trace of evidence.
+He then skins a different part of each victim's body, and then dumps each body into a different river, destroying any trace of evidence.

 This MO caused the homicide squad to nickname him Buffalo Bill (Buffalo Bill's Wild West show typically claimed that Buffalo Bill Cody had scalped a Cheyenne warrior).
 One officer quipped it was because he "skins his humps".
 He also inserts a death's-head hawkmoth into the victim's throat because he is fascinated by the insect's metamorphosis, a process that he wants to undergo by becoming a woman.
 In the case of Gumb's first victim, Fredrica Bimmel, he weighs down her body, so she ends up being the third victim found.
 In the case of the fourth victim, he shoots rather than strangles her.

 At the start of the novel, Gumb has already murdered five women.
 Behavioral Science Unit Chief Jack Crawford assigns gifted trainee Clarice Starling to question incarcerated serial killer Hannibal Lecter about the case.
 (Lecter had met Gumb while treating Raspail.)
 When Gumb kidnaps Catherine Martin, the daughter of U.S. Senator Ruth Martin, Lecter offers to give Starling a psychological profile of the killer in return for a transfer to a federal institution; this profile is mostly made up of cryptic clues designed to help Starling figure it out for herself.
 Starling eventually deduces from Lecter's riddles that Gumb knew his first victim, Frederica Bimmel, and goes to Bimmel's hometown of Belvedere, Ohio to gather information.
 By this time, Crawford has already found out the killer's true identity and gone with a SWAT team to his house to arrest him, but they find that it is only a business address.
 Meanwhile, Starling goes to the home of Bimmel's employer, Mrs. Lippman, only to find Gumb – calling himself "Jack Gordon" – living there.
-(Gumb had murdered Mrs. Lippman earlier.)
+Gumb had murdered Mrs. Lippman earlier.

 When Starling sees a moth flutter by, she realizes she has found the killer and orders him to surrender.
-Gumb flees into the basement, switches off the lights (leaving the basement pitch black) and stalks her with a revolver and night vision goggles.
+Gumb flees into the basement, switches off the lights then stalks her with a revolver and night vision goggles.
 Just as he is about to shoot Starling, she hears him behind her, turns around and opens fire, killing him.
 In the novel, he addresses his final words to her, asking her, "How does it feel to be so beautiful?" before choking to death on his own blood.